study-documentation/javascript/index.md

 # Javascript
-What better way to refresh on syntax than by writing yourself a `Javascript` textbook?
+What better way to refresh on syntax than by writing oneself a `Javascript` textbook?

 ## Basics of JavaScript